Byxbe/Personal-Project-RVC-model/README.md

 # Personal-Project-RVC-model
 RVC voice model for 2025 Personal Project.
-The file can be downloaded in the 'DOWNLOAD' folder.
+Since the file is too big, I can not upload it to github directly, so file will be uploaded to 'MEGA' and the link is provided in the 'DOWNLOAD' folder.